Erikx3/cessna_digital_twin_multi_agent/README.md

 # Running Simulations Guide

+This program is part of my Bachelorthesis at the University of Applied Sciences.
+The final version of my Thesis is available above.

-This is a guide on how to setup, run and analyze the simulation results.
+In the following is a guide on how to setup, run and analyze the simulation, which is written with the MARS DSL <https://mars-group.org/>.

 ## Setup

 First of all it’s recommended to download the “MARS Handbook” from <https://mars-group.org/modeling-handbook/> for a full setup and further reference.
-In this appendix it’s only described what is needed to run the simulation program of this thesis without working on it.
+In this guide it’s only described what is needed to run the simulation program of this thesis without working on it.

 1. For running the simulation install Dotnet Core - SDK (Version